More footage released, troopers to be punished in deadly arrest of a Black man in Louisiana

-The newly-released bodycam footage shows a high-speed chase and Louisiana state troopers punching motorist Ronald Greene, 49, a Black man, while he was already in handcuffed.
+The newly-released bodycam footage shows a high-speed chase and Louisiana state troopers punching motorist Ronald Greene, 49, a Black man, while he was already in handcuffs.

 He was also dragged across the ground by shackled feet, and stunned with tasers as he cried, “I’m scared.”